fastrgv/CoTerminalApps/README.md

 Screen setup is important, too.
 It is recommended to resize your terminal window to 60 chars. wide by XX lines tall; then enlarge the font until the window just barely fits your computer screen.
 For Pacman: XX=40, all others: XX=25 is sufficient.

 ===========================================================================

+### CoTerminal-Space-Invaders (cinv.adb)
+This is my translation of nInvaders.c into Ada that has SOUND !!!
+[thanks to dettus@matrixx-bielefeld.de, copied from http://ninvaders.sourceforge.net/]
+You need only the (space)-key to fire your laser gun and the left/right arrow keys to move out of the way of the alien missiles.
+Needs an 80-chars x 30-lines window.
+There are no command-line options, but difficulty increases with level.

+Note this app is under active development & improvement.
+So be sure to check back for the latest update.
+Actually, it is an "early" release in a primitive state, yet it is playable and fun.

+### Pacman (cpac)
+Pacman, is a kid friendly ascii character version of Pacman that plays in a commandline terminal.
+Pure minimalism with classic sounds and 9 predefined levels.

+Now with runtime-priority control to prevent terminal freezes on Windows, plus commandline control of gamespeed & ghostspeed.

+Runs on Windows, OSX & Linux.

+Keyboard setup is important.
+You should have a short key-delay and fast repeat setting.

+The arrow keys, or wasd-keys, or ijkl-keys control movement.
+The (x),(q) keys quit;  (p) pauses game.

+Includes executables and source code.
+Note that this game does NOT require an ncurses library in your environment.

+cpac can be given 2 optional command line parameters:
+	.) game speed 0..9; 0=slow, 5=default=medium, 9=fast;
+	.) ghost speed 0..9; 0=stopped, 2=default=easy, 9=fast.
+If you want to try non-default values for these params, you need to run directly from the directory of the executable.
+To do this: "cd bin/gnu" or "cd bin/osx" or "cd bin\win", first.

+Before running cpac, it is recommended to resize your terminal to 60 chars. wide by 40 lines tall; then, perhaps, enlarge the font.

+### Frogger (cfrog)
+Terminal frogger is a kid friendly ascii character version of Frogger that plays in a commandline terminal.
+Pure minimalism with classic sounds and three levels.

+@@@@ is a raft of lillypads,
+QQQQ is a team of turtles,
+==== is a log,
+TTT is a truck,
+ccc is a car.

+Runs on Windows, OSX & Linux.

+Keyboard setup is important.
+You should have a short key-delay and fast repeat setting.

+The arrow keys, or wasd-keys, or ijkl-keys control movement.
+The (x),(q) keys quit.

+Before running cfrog, it is recommended to resize your terminal to 56 chars. wide by 21 lines tall; then, perhaps, enlarge the font.

 ### CoTerminal-Rush (crush.adb)